 You can choose to receive a text message with a one-time passcode every time you sign-on to Online Banking.
-Soon, you’ll receive a prompt within Online Banking and with a few quick steps you can setup this new security feature by enrolling your mobile device.
+You’ll receive a prompt within Online Banking and with a few quick steps you can setup this new security feature by enrolling your mobile device.

-Receive a text message with a 6 digit one-time passcode to your enrolled mobile device and enter it on your computer.
+Click the Generate Code Button to receive a text message with a one-time passcode to your enrolled mobile device.

 What is Two-Step Verification?